Zoo Miami: Amazon and Beyond

-The zoo's impressive South America animal collection is widely acknowledged.
-Amazon and Beyond, situated in the zoo's northwest corner, opened on December 6, 2008.
+Amazon and Beyond, situated in the zoo's northwest corner, opened on December 6, 2008, and is a collection of South America animals.
 This area has 27 acre dedicated to the flora and fauna of South America, and is subdivided into four distinct areas: Village Plaza, Cloud Forest, Amazon Flooded Forest, and Atlantic Forest.
-The first area provides guests an immersive experience for the unique culture found in central and southern American civilizations.
-The remaining three areas represent native habitats that are found in the Amazonian region—the "cloud forest", the Amazon River basin, and the Atlantic Forest-Pantanal—with species such as giant otters, jaguars, Orinoco crocodiles, giant anteaters, black howler monkeys, black-handed spider monkeys, Hoffmann's two-toed sloths, harpy eagles, fruit bats, poison dart frogs and various Amazonian fish.
+Three areas represent native habitats that are found in the Amazonian region—the "cloud forest", the Amazon River basin, and the Atlantic Forest-Pantanal—with species such as giant otters, jaguars, Orinoco crocodiles, giant anteaters, black howler monkeys, black-handed spider monkeys, Hoffmann's two-toed sloths, harpy eagles, bats, poison dart frogs, and various Amazonian fish.

+Nearby is a yard for guanacos and Chacoan peccaries.

 Australia

-The zoo's Australian habitat showcases specimens from throughout the region of Australia, Oceania, and the Pacific islands, including koalas, emus, cockatiels and Matschie's tree-kangaroos.
+The zoo's Australian habitat showcases specimens from throughout the region of Australia, Oceania, and the Pacific islands, including koalas, southern cassowaries, southern hairy-nosed wombats, cockatiels, and Matschie's tree-kangaroos.
 Situated near this to habitat, is the 800-seat Sami Family Amphitheater, where daily animal presentations, concerts and cultural events are held.

 The amphitheater is named in memory of Albert and Winifred Sami, who anonymously donated an estimated $3 million to the zoo from 1993 until their deaths in 2007 and 2014, respectively.
-Zoo Miami recently celebrated the birth of a baby koala, who was actually born in May, 2019, but only emerged from its mothers pouch on January 8, 2020.
+In Late 2024, it now includes rotating exhibits for animal ambassadors including cheetahs, servals, giant anteaters, a king vulture, and a white-rumped vulture.
+Zoo Miami celebrated the birth of a baby koala, who was actually born in May 2019, but only emerged from its mothers pouch on January 8, 2020.
 The baby koala was named Hope in light of the recent fires that devastated Australia.

-Zoo Miami Foundation

-The Zoo Miami Foundation is a group setup as the non-profit support organization of Zoo Miami.
-It was founded in 1956 and is responsible for improvements over the years of the zoo.
-Key members of the foundation include Senator Dwight M. Bullard and Diana L. Fitzgerald, among others.
+Near the Australian habitat is a trail with Galapagos giant tortoises, babirusas, red river hogs, common warthogs, and Visayan warty pigs.